 The Coal Authority therefore recommends that, in the event of planning permission being granted, a condition be imposed to require these intrusive investigation works to be undertaken prior to commencement of development.
 The condition should also ensure that, in the event that the site investigations confirm the need for remedial works to treat any areas of shallow mine workings to ensure the safety and stability of the proposed development, these works should also be undertake prior to commencement of development.
 The Coal Authority considers that the content and conclusions of the Phase 1 Appraisal are sufficient for the purposes of the planning system and meet the requirements of NPPF in demonstrating that the site is or can be made safe and stable for the proposed development.
 The Coal Authority therefore has no objection to the proposed development subject to the imposition of a condition as described above.

-NATIONAL GRID:

-Initially made a holding objection to this application due to safety concerns as the proposed development is in close proximity to a High Voltage Transmission Overhead Line.
+NATIONAL GRID: Initially made a holding objection to this application due to safety concerns as the proposed development is in close proximity to a High Voltage Transmission Overhead Line.
 Following correspondence between the applicant's agent and the National Grid, however, it has been confirmed that National Grid has no objection to the proposal.

-HEALTH AND SAFETY EXECUTIVE:

-Does not advise, on safety grounds, against the granting of planning permission in this case.

-Has no objection to the proposed development.

-A letter has been received from a nearby resident who expresses support for the proposed development.

-Two letters have been received from nearby residents who object to the application for reasons summarised as follows:

-- Noise nuisance to the two immediately adjoining dwellings as this is to be a 24 hour a day operation.
-It is stated that forklift trucks will be used for receiving/dispatching but will these be used throughout the night? - 2.
-Contrary to the statement in the Contaminated Land Survey, Giant Hogweed plants are present on the site.
-They have grown since the survey was carried out. - 3.
-The Bat Survey report states that bats do not roost in the building, they do, however, hunt around the complex in spring/summer.
+HEALTH AND SAFETY Does not advise, on safety grounds, against the granting of planning permission in this case.
+EXECUTIVE: UNITED UTILITIES: Has no objection to the proposed development.
+ADDITIONAL A letter has been received from a nearby resident who expresses support for the proposed development.
+REPRESENTATIONS: Two letters have been received from nearby residents who object to the application for reasons summarised as follows: 1.
+Noise nuisance to the two immediately adjoining dwellings as this is to be a 24 hour a day operation.
+It is stated that forklift trucks will be used for receiving/dispatching but will these be used throughout the night?
+2. Contrary to the statement in the Contaminated Land Survey, Giant Hogweed plants are present on the site.
+They have grown since the survey was carried out.
+3. The Bat Survey report states that bats do not roost in

+3. The Bat Survey report states that bats do not roost in the building, they do, however, hunt around the complex in spring/summer.
 If the building is to be demolished, mitigation measures may therefore be required.